 Marie Claire Magazine

-By Jason Motlagh and Suez Taylor,
+Text by Jason Motlagh and Suez Taylor

 As the abortion wars rage here at home, El Salvador, the country with the strictest anti-abortion laws—where women are put in prison or risk death to avoid having a baby—shows how we might live in a world without reproductive rights.